- Best Practices for Brewery Websites

 The product page contains tons of information, but it doesn’t seem all crowded into space.
 You get the name of the product, the different ways that the taprooms serve it, four or five images of the beer bottle or can, a couple of paragraphs detailing when the brewer crafted it and what inspired them, tasting notes, and Instagram photos of the product posted by customers.

 There is even a search box to help you find a store or bar near your location that carries it.
-Plus, an “Order Online” button; all these in grids with lots of negative spaces.
+Plus, there is an “Order Online” button in grids with lots of negative spaces.
 That way, you don’t feel like you’re being fed too much information all at once.

 When making a website for a company in a competitive industry, you want to give it as much personality as possible.
 It has to be eye-catching and memorable not to get lost in the sea of other websites offering the same things.
 In addition, brand recognition should be a significant factor.

 Nevertheless, do not let that get in the way of providing the visitor with a good viewing experience.
-Making it easy for them to find and purchase the beers and merchandise or contact the company is still the primary goal.
-These are essential factors that you must keep in mind when designing a website for a craft brewery.
+It is still the primary goal to make it easy for them to find and purchase the beers and merchandise or contact the company.
+These are essential factors you must keep in mind when designing a website for a craft brewery.